 ---|---|

-The target audience includes full-time fire prevention and allied public officials who are responsible for the review of plans for sprinkler systems in their jurisdictions.
+The target audience includes full-time fire prevention and allied public officials with at least one year on the job experience who are responsible for the review of plans for sprinkler system shop drawings in their jurisdictions.
 Applicants who are transitioning or acquiring additional responsibilities must submit a letter from the chief or organizational head of their department.

-Applicants must have familiarity with fire protection, codes/standards compliance, and fire protection systems and equipment.
+Applicants must have familiarity with NFPA 13, plan review processes, codes/standards compliance, and fire protection systems and equipment.

-Students should be familiar with commercial fire sprinkler systems equipment and nomenclature and have prior experience in fire prevention inspection programs and community goals and priorities.
-They should also meet the following minimum requirements:
+Students need to be familiar with NFPA 13, commercial fire sprinkler systems equipment, and nomenclature, and have prior experience in fire prevention plan review programs, community goals, priorities, and meet the following minimum requirements:

 - Incident Command System (ICS)-100-level and ICS-200-level training.
 Preferred courses are Q0462 and Q0463, available through NFA Online.
 Chief’s signature attests that the applicant has completed this required training.